 The personalizing of this stuff that Alex is doing is really scary, though.

-The dumb conspiracies about COVID being a bioweapon were kind of abstract enough that most listeners in the past could generally see it as kind of a detective game they were playing, trying to put these evidence pieces together so they could finally stick it to Gates.
+The dumb conspiracies about COVID being a bioweapon were kind of abstract enough that most listeners in the past could generally see it as kind of a detective game they were playing, trying to put these evidence pieces together so they could finally stick it to games.

-It's a tactic where he's trying to create this very strong, negative feeling about these globalist villains that he pretends he's fighting.
+It's a tactic where he's trying to create this very strong negative feeling about these globalist villains that he pretends he's fighting, which is so much stronger than any feeling the audience might have about Putin.

-How could you come down on Putin, who didn't make this bioweapon?
+How could you come down on Putin who didn't make this bioweapon?

-See, Russia's the new American, because they captured America.
+See, Russia's the new American because they captured America.

-You can't have a free, open country, because everybody else might want that.
+You can't have a free open country because everybody else might want that.

-See, what's happened is, people used to love these rants, but they're not good for me when I do them.
+See, what's happened is people used to love these rants, but they're not good for me when I do them.

 I mean, I'm not going to stand here and watch George Soros and Barack Obama blow the damn planet off because they got some kind of satanic fetish with it.